Elemend/Vein-Miner-Unified/README.md

 # Updated 21.08.2019

 Fixed tools with 0 durability being able to veinmine and getting wrong itemdrops.

-Made the datapck compatible with unbreakable diamond tools which are available through other datapacks, for example Ruby Craft.
+Made the datapack compatible with unbreakable diamond tools which are available through other datapacks, for example Ruby Craft.